 Although Amazon decided not to deal with such drug/supplement products, there are still many other reliable places online that sell phenibut.

 UPDATE: Following recent FDA-issued warnings to manufacturers wrongly labeling phenibut as a dietary supplement, many stores have stopped selling it.
 As of yet, phenibut is not banned, but it’s not permissible in products labeled as a dietary supplement.
 It is a synthetic nootropic compound that should be used with caution (more details can be found below).

-The following are seven of the best legit vendors that still carry phenibut.
+The following are nine of the best legit vendors that still carry phenibut.
 You will also find numerous other nootropics that are banned on Amazon available at the following stores.

 |Vendor||Capsule Price||Powder Price|

 |Nootropics Depot||$14.99 (60 x 250mg)||$17.99 (25g)|

 |Note: This is the go-to vendor where you can find any nootropic supplement.
 They excel in customer service and quality control.|

 |LiftMode||$18.88 (70 x 300mg)||$19.88 (40g)|